Walter Lee Williams

 In 2013, after his retirement, he was arrested, convicted, and imprisoned for five years on the charge of "illicit conduct in foreign places".
-He had sexual acts with two underage boys in the Philippines and possessed erotic paraphernalia related to child pornography.
+He had sexual acts with two underage boys in the Philippines and possessed erotic paraphernalia related to child sexual abuse material.
 Williams was apprehended in a public park in Playa del Carmen, Mexico in 2013 and extradited to Los Angeles, United States for trial.

 Early life

 As a teenager in Atlanta in the 1960s, Williams was inspired by Martin Luther King Jr. to get involved in the civil rights movement.
 In 1978 he became a gay rights activist, protesting against Anita Bryant’s Save Our Children campaign.

-Williams earned an undergraduate degree in History from Georgia State University in 1970.
-He did graduate work at the University of North Carolina at Chapel Hill where he earned a Master's in History in 1972, and a Ph.D. in History, in 1974.
+Williams earned an undergraduate degree in history from Georgia State University in 1970.
+He did graduate work at the University of North Carolina at Chapel Hill where he earned a master's degree in history in 1972, and a Ph.D. in history, in 1974.
 His doctoral thesis was Black American Attitudes Toward Africa: The Missionary Movement, 1877—1900, and would form the basis of his first book.